antoinemarchal/ivis/docs/index.rst

 IViS is a fast, GPU-accelerated non-linear deconvolution tool for radio interferometry, scalable to large mosaics and hyperspectral cubes.

+Because of its intrinsic framework based on a regularized criterion, IViS — like MEM — is better suited for diffuse emission rather than point sources, whose flux tends to be spread by the regularizer.
+IViS was developed in the context of imaging H I spectral line data from the ASKAP and MeerKAT instruments.

+IViS is designed as a modular framework upon which new deconvolution methods can be built.

 .. note::

    In its current implementation, IViS is a generic MEM-like mosaicking framework, but it aims to incorporate arbitrary spectral models in the near future to fully exploit the spectral dimension of the data.
+   IViS is very new, and this documentation is in its early stages — it will continue to evolve as the project develops.

 Useful resources:
 - `Github repository <https://github.com/antoinemarchal/ivis>`_